-Kia will launch a bespoke new EV in 2021 as part a £19 billion strategy to transition to a maker of electrified vehicles and mobility solutions within the next five years.
+Kia will launch a bespoke new EV in 2021 as part of a £19 billion strategy to transition to a maker of electrified vehicles and mobility solutions within the next five years.

 So-called Plan S is hoped to help the Korean firm establish “a leadership position in the future automotive industry”.
 It details planned new models, investment strategies and sales targets.